CONDITIONS OF BUSINESS (INCLUDING SALES BY INFORMAL TENDER)

 (b) You authorise us in our discretion to negotiate a sale by private treaty not later than the close of business on the day of the sale in the case of lots unsold at auction, in which case the same charges will be payable as if such lots had been sold at auction and so far as appropriate these Terms apply.

-We disclaim all liability for goods delivered to our saleroom without sufficient sale instructions and reserve the right to make minimum storage charge of £2 per lot per day.
+We disclaim all liability for goods delivered to our saleroom without sufficient sale instructions and reserve the right to make minimum warehousing charge of £2 per lot per day.
 Unsold lots are subject to the same charges if you do not remove them within a reasonable time of notification.
 If not removed within three weeks, we reserve the right to sell them and defray charges from any net proceeds of sale or at your expense to consign them to the local authority for disposal.

-After the sale, settlement of the net sum due to you normally takes place within 30 days of the sale (either by BACS or by crossed cheque to the seller) unless the buyer has not paid for the goods.
-In this case no settlement will then be made but we will take your instructions in the light of our Conditions of Sale.
+After the sale, settlement of the net sum due to you normally takes place within 30 days of the sale (either by BACS or by crossed cheque to the seller) unless the buyer has not paid for the goods, in which case no settlement will then be made but we will take your instructions in the light of our Conditions of Sale.
 You authorise any sums owed by you to us on other transactions to be deducted from the sale proceeds.
 You must note the liability to reimburse the proceeds of sale to us as under the circumstances provided for in Condition 10 above.
 You should therefore bear this potential liability in mind before parting with the proceeds of sale until the expiry of 30 days from the date of sale.

 CONDITIONS OF SALE